ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11720-module/overview.md

 - Based on **AMA3B1KK-KBR-B0** and **SX1262**
 - ARM Cortex-M4F
-- 1&nbsp;MB Flash and 348&nbsp;KB SRAM
+- 1 MB Flash and 348 KB SRAM
 - **LoRaWAN 1.0.3** specification compliant
 - **Supported bands**: EU433, CN470, IN865, EU868, AU915, US915, KR920, RU864, and AS923-1/2/3/4
 - LoRaWAN Activation by OTAA/ABP